The Origins and Myths of Goddess Ganga

 Water: Ganga is the goddess representing holy water.

-Yellow: Worshipers of goddess Ganga offer her yellow flowers during the puja ceremony.
+Yellow: Worshipers of Goddess Ganga offer her yellow flowers during the puja ceremony.

 Plants